rsheftel/raccoon/docs/index.rst

 Python Version
 ~~~~~~~~~~~~~~
-Raccoon required Python 2.7 or 3.3 or greater to run because it utilizes "yield from" which was introduced in 3.3
+Raccoon requires Python 3.4 or greater.
+Python 2.7 support was eliminated as of version 3.0.
+If you need to use raccoon
+with Python 2.7 use any version less than 3.0

 Helper scripts
 ~~~~~~~~~~~~~~